A Customer Session allows you to grant Stripe’s frontend SDKs (like Stripe.js) client-side access control over a Customer.

 Related guide: Disputes and fraud

-event.
-Certain API requests might create multiple events.
-For example, if you create a new subscription for a customer, you receive both a customer.
+in the event’s data property.
+Some actions trigger multiple events.
+For example, if you create a new subscription for a customer, it triggers both a customer.

 event and a charge.